KennethScott/hostbridge/README.md

 This extension adds options to Make, Execute, and Put Hostbridge scripts on the Explorer context menu as well as the Editor context menu.
 It also adds a Hostbridge Explorer that acts as a host repository browser.
 The repository browser provides context menu options to Get and Delete content items.

+Please note this extension is still considered beta.

 ## Disclaimer
 This is an unofficial HostBridge extension.
 I am not affiliated with [HostBridge](http://www.hostbridge.com).